javierosorio/ConfliBERT_lifecycle/README.md

 ---

-## Who benefits from this project
+## Who benefits from this project?

-The information in this repository intends to help different types of users.
+The information in this repository intends to help different types of users with distinct levels of technical sophistication.

 Users with basic expertise in computerized social sciences interested in using ConflBERT for their own research projects will find intuitive and easy to use tools, examples, and recomendations in this repository.
-This type of users include graduate students, practitoners, security analysits, Assistant Professors.
+This type of users include graduate students in the social sciences, practitoners, security analysits, Assistant Professors.

 The repository also provides more technical information for advanced computer science users interested in developing or enhancing their own domain-specific LLMs.
+This includes graduate students in computer sciences, developers, senior analysts and researchers, as well as Associate and Full Professors.

+---

+## Funding

+This research project is possible thanks to the generous support of the National Science Foundation through a variety of reserach grants (XXXXXX).